cultuurnet/udb3-search-docs/README.md

 # Introduction

-This documentation provides an overview of all public features available in CultuurNet's Search API v3 for UiTDatabank.
+This documentation provides an overview of all public features available in CultuurNet's Search API v3 for UiTdatabank.

 The API is available at the following urls: